 Summary and conclusion

-The Texas State procurement training and certification requirements program has approved only the procurement or contract certifications listed below:
+The Texas State procurement training and certification requirements program for purchasers, as defined in Section 02, has approved the procurement or contract certifications listed below:

 State of Texas (administered by the Texas Procurement and Support Services Division of the Texas Comptroller’s Office)

-PROCUREMENT PERSONNEL COMPLIANCE TO TRAINING AND CERTIFICATION REQUIREMENTS
+PROCUREMENT PERSONNEL COMPLIANCE WITH TRAINING AND CERTIFICATION REQUIREMENTS

-Upon adoption of this UPPS, each Texas State staff member identified as a procurer in Section 02. will have a maximum of 18 months to complete the required training or certification.
+Upon adoption of this policy, each purchaser (as defined in Section 02.), will have a maximum of 18 months to complete the required training or certification.

-New employees hired as procurers after adoption of this UPPS must comply with the training and certification requirements within 12 months of the date of hire.
+Any employee hired as a purchaser (as defined in Section 02.), must comply with the training and certification requirements (as defined in Section 04.), within 12 months of the date of hire.

-Texas State will not allow procurers that do not meet these requirements to solicit or procure for the university in any capacity.
+Texas State will not allow purchasers that do not meet these requirements to solicit or procure for the university in any capacity:

 Texas State may terminate or re-assign the employee to a position without procurement responsibilities, if possible, at the direct supervisor’s discretion.

-Approval for an exception or an extension to the Texas State procurement training and certification requirements are on a case-by-case basis.
-The request is routed through the appropriate divisional vice president or cabinet officer and concurrence is obtained in writing from the vice president for Finance and Support Services after consultation with the AVPFS and director of Procurement and Strategic Sourcing.
+approval for an exception or an extension to the Texas State procurement training and certification requirements are on a case-by-case basis.
+The request is to be routed through the appropriate divisional vice president or cabinet officer and concurrence is obtained in writing from the vice president for Finance and Support Services after consultation with the associate vice president for Financial Services and director of Procurement and Strategic Sourcing.

 REVIEWERS OF THIS UPPS